themadan/amitness.github.io/content/pages/about.md

 I'm interested in the paradigm of learning with limited labels (Self-Supervised Learning / Semi-Supervised Learning) and Natural Language Processing.
 <br>
 **About this blog**
 I write posts with hand-drawn diagrams and intuitions to clarify various machine learning concepts.
-I personally find such visual explanations very helpful to link the big picture with the actual nuts and bolts and mathematics involved for an idea.
+I personally find such visual explanations very helpful to link the big picture with the actual details and mathematics involved.

 <br>
 **Get Connected**